 |Route shown in the video|

-This prompted me to make the video above which shows the first third of the route to Groningen as a sort of video time-lapse.
-The start point is just 200 metres from our home, reached by 30 seconds of cycling along a non-through residential street with a 30 km/h speed limit.
-This may not be called a "superhighway", but it's already a very efficient route by bike and already well in advance of the sort of infrastructure which would be given a dramatic name in other parts of the world.
-I'd be delighted to see further improvements here, of course.
-The name of the path doesn't matter so much to me, though.
+This prompted me to make the video above which shows the first third of the existing route to Groningen as a sort of video time-lapse.
+The start point is just 200 metres from our home and we reach this point in just 30 seconds of cycling along a non-through residential street with a 30 km/h speed limit.
+This route shown may not be called a "superhighway", but it's already a very efficient route by bike and already well in advance of the sort of infrastructure which would be given a dramatic name in other parts of the world.
+I'd be delighted to see further improvements here, of course but the name of the path doesn't matter so much to me.

 |A recent mistake made in Assen.
 Study tour participants last year observing a Shared Space junction criticised in the elections this year.
 Watch a video of this junction to see the conflicts for yourself|